-Women Reclaiming AI for Activism
+Women Reclaiming AI

 Developing a collaborative AI Voice Assistant by women for women.
 This project is in response to lack of gender diversity in the development of AI systems.
 The project aims to develop an AI voice assistant programmed through collaborative workshops with women and people who do not primarily identify as male.
 The project will create an AI assistant that reflects female identity, using a corpus of inspirational speech from women we admire.
 The project will explore possibilities for female led tech workspaces reflecting collaborative and sharing working practices reminiscent of creative female spaces such as quilting circles.
 The project will look for creative response by women exploring gender identity in the future of AI.